 other products like perfume, deodorants or powders away from your nipple

-nipples before every feeding, unless you have used special ointments, that are not recommended for baby's consumption.
+nipples before every feeding, unless you have used special ointments, that are not recommended for a baby's consumption.

-- Wear loose fitted bras, and avoid wearing bras with under wiring, as this can cause blocked ducts and mastitis.
+Wear loose fitted bras, and avoid wearing bras with under wiring, as this can cause blocked ducts and mastitis.

 it easier for your baby to breastfeed, therefore reducing nipple pain.